-In 2017, we worked with a leading not-for-profit charity, Stop the Traffik, to develop a robust escalation procedure within our business to manage reported incidents of modern slavery in our operations and train our HR team to effectively oversee this process.
-Since 2017, this escalation procedure has been in place.
+In 2017, we worked with a leading not-for-profit charity, Stop the Traffik, to develop a robust escalation procedure within our business to manage reported incidents of modern slavery in our operations.
+Stop the Traffik also delivered training to our HR team to support them in managing this procedure.
+The escalation procedure is now in place.